NATIONAL GRANDPARENTS DAY

 When grandchildren need a story, grandparents tell the best.
 A grandparent’s wealth of family history and lore offers lessons of their own.
 Through humorous stories and some serious ones, grandparents gently point grandchildren in the right direction.

 In 2004, the National Grandparents Day Council of Chula Vista, California announced a song for the day.
 A Song for Grandma and Grandpa by Johnny Prill became the official song of the United States National Grandparents Day holiday.
-The Council presented Prill with the National Songwriter’s Award in recognition of his highly popular composition A Song for Grandma and Grandpa.
+The Council presented Prill with the National Songwriter’s Award for his song, too.

 The forget-me-not is the official flower for National Grandparents Day.

 As the number of grandparents grows from 65 million in 2011 to 80 million in 2020, expect the observance to increase in significance, too.